 Head to Italy for the very best: Bolgheri Superiore Sassicaia.
 Timeo will open a bottle for you for €4500.
 Holiday in the Tuscany region however and you should find ample choice of wines for a much more digestible price!
 Castello del Nero Hotel & Spa, in the heart of the Chianti region, can pair wines with the cuisine of its Michelin star restaurant.

 Val d Orcia, Tuscany

 The hills above Nice are home to some of France’s smallest vineyards.
 Even though grapes have been grown here since Roman times, it is the rarity of the dozen or so Bellet producers which makes the wine so sought after.
 The Chateau de Cremat estate is the most popular for tours and tastings.
 Pick up a wine goblet or champagne flute from the nearby medieval village of Biot, famed for its glass-blowing.
-Hotel La Perouse in Nice is the ideal base from which to explore the region.
-Or try the Crystal Terrace of the Hotel Hermitage, Monte Carlo; the place from which to sip champagne.
+The Crystal Terrace of the Hotel Hermitage, Monte Carlo; the place from which to sip champagne.

 Nice, Cote d’Azur

 In Portugal, particularly the Douro Valley, you can experience a full day on a vineyard.
 Be briefed on technique before collecting hat, scarfs, scissors, bucket, and hopefully some grapes.
 You’ll pause for a typical Portuguese worker’s lunch before sampling the fruits of your labour at the Quinta da Pachecha.
 The wine tasting will fortify you in time for some memorable grape stomping.
 The Vintage House Hotel is set in the heart of a region renowned for its extraordinary quality of wines and ideal for a wine tasting holiday.

 Douro Valley Vineyards, Portugal